mjaysonnn/SpotVerse/README.md

 - **running_scripts**: Contains the scripts for deploying resources, running non-Galaxy workloads, and parsing output for results.
 -
 - **galaxy_scripts**: Contains the scripts specifically for deploying the Galaxy framework.
+It contains installation on Galaxy Framework and copying generated AMI to other regions.